Tremaine Rimene-Albrett

-Tremaine Rimene-Albrett (born 3 September 2002) is a Cook Islands footballer who currently plays for Douglas Villa AFC and the Cook Islands national team.
+Tremaine Rimene-Albrett (born 3 September 2002) is a Cook Islands international footballer.
+He is part of the Cook Islands national team.

 Club career

 As a youth, Rimene-Albrett was successful in several sports before eventually deciding to focus primarily on football.
 He joined Douglas Villa AFC, then known as Douglas Villa Magpies, at age 14.
 The team went undefeated in the local league in 2019 and earned promotion to the Capital League Four, the seventh tier of the New Zealand football league system.
 That season, he captained the side and scored in the promotion play-off against Otaki Purutaitama.

 In the team's first match in their new league the following season, the player scored two goals, including a long-range shot from 50m, en route to a win over Western Suburbs.
 The win continued a streak of thirty-eight consecutive victories dating back to April 2018.
 The club won again on the following matchday with Rimene-Albrett opening the scoring in a 2–1 victory over Island Bay United.
 During the 2021 season, the club earned another promotion, this time to the Capital League Two starting in 2022, with Rimene-Albrett as a prominent member of the club.

 In March 2022 it was announced that Rimene-Albert would join Wainuiomata AFC of the Capital Premier.
 He participated in league matches with the club, including a 3–1 victory over Wellington United in Round Two and a 1–0 victory over Upper Hutt City FC later in April 2022.
 Later in the 2022 season, he moved to Miramar Rangers of the Central League.
 He made one league appearance for the club's first team that season, in additional to playing for the reserve side.
 His lone league appearance came on 25 May 2022 as a substitute in a draw with Napier City Rovers.